rousseauxy/oci-setup/README.md

 Then we can go ahead and install the Docker application

 ```
+curl -fsSL https://get.docker.com -o get-docker.sh
-sudo apt-get update
+sudo sh get-docker.sh
-sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin
+```
 And we can add our current user to the docker group to save us needing to run as sudo each time we want to run a Docker command.
-```

 ```
 sudo usermod -aG docker $USER